Preserving Healthy Sleep Habits in the Summer

 Healthy snoozing habits are a lot easier to maintain if you create the perfect cave like environment, especially with the rising temperatures.
 It is important to keep your child’s bedroom or nursery in an ideal temperature range between 68-72 degrees.
 Think about how you can have a restless night when you are too warm.
 Our children are the same way.
 In addition, overheated sleeping conditions have been associated with an increase in SIDS for babies one year and under.
 Consider investing in a floor unit air conditioner for the nursery or bedroom.
 If that isn’t an option, try using a fan to keep air circulating, but ensure it isn’t blowing directly on your baby.

 To dress your baby for summertime slumber, think lightweight and cotton.
-If you are using air conditioning, you can dress your child in long sleeve cotton pajamas.
+If you are using air conditioning, you can dress your child in long sleeve cotton pajamas with a lightweight sleep sack.
 With a fan, shorts and cotton tees or even just a diaper if it is really warm, will help your baby to stay comfy.
 If you are swaddling, use lightweight cotton swaddle blanket and for sleep sacks, go with one made of cotton jersey.
+Here are my favorite sleep sacks and swaddles.

 #4 Block out noise